I’d like to share with you a step by step into how I make my most popular design and what inspired this design.

-Consistently one of my most popular designs, to start making this piece I put a piece of green glass in the kiln and cover it with dichroic glass of all shapes and sizes and then cover this with a layer of clear art glass.
+To start making this piece I put a piece of green glass (moss green its called) in the kiln and cover it with dichroic glass of all shapes and sizes and then cover this with a layer of clear art glass.

 In order to avoid capturing bubbles between this layer and the top clear layer, I put some dark green double layers throughout the piece.
 If you want to know more about dichroic glass please feel free to read this previous post I wrote on it: